What is the secret of the Sabbath Day?

 The Sabbath Day is the very special occasion that occurs on the seventh day of each week.
 Remembering to keep this very special weekly occasion is the Fourth Commandment of the Ten Commandments.

 The Fourth Commandment calls upon us to remember to keep and observe the seventh-day Sabbath Day as a set-apart DAY, different from all other days (Exodus 20:8-11).
-Yahuwah Elohim [the LORD God], the One who originally set apart the seventh day of the week, appointed it to have a very special position in the weekly progression of days.
+Yahuwah Elohim [the Hebrew name for the LORD God], the One who originally set apart the seventh day of the week, appointed it to have a very special position in the weekly progression of days.

 The seventh day is the particular day of each week that Yahuwah blessed, and ‘set apart as holy.’
 This means the Sabbath Day is to be a special time to meet with Him, the Creator of the Universe.
 And because the Sabbath Day is the first set-apart-as-special ‘day’ mentioned in the Scriptures, it is considered by many as the most important holy day of all of Yahuwah’s Sabbaths and Feast Days.